nriley/StreamVision/README.md

 % python setup.py py2app
 ```

-Once you run it once and it displays a notification, you can configure it in the Growl app.
-I have the Display Style set to “Music Video”, 40% opacity, normal size, duration 2 seconds.
+Once you run it once, you can configure the display style in the Growl app.
+I have it set to “Music Video”, 40% opacity, normal size, duration 2 seconds.

 Running it in development
 -------------------------